Jagger81/h-consultants/README.md

 40. Update admin.py file of the account app, add those models
 41. Create STRIPE settings and Checkout.html
 42. Create Heroku app and go to “Resources” > Add-ons to create a database:
-a.
-Postgres database (free-hobby)
+    * Postgres database (free-hobby)
-b.
-Copy key from Config_Vars
+    * Copy key from Config_Vars
 43. Return to C9 and run:
-a.	 ‘sudo pip3 install dj-database-url’
+    * ‘sudo pip3 install dj-database-url’
-b.	‘sudo pip3 install psycopg2’ (package for connect two postgres databases)
+    * ‘sudo pip3 install psycopg2’ (package for connect two postgres databases)
-c.	‘pip3 freeze > requirements.txt’  (heroku will need these dependancies to build the app)
+    * ‘pip3 freeze > requirements.txt’  (heroku will need these dependancies to build the app)
 44. Update settings.py and env.py (with database details and secret_key)
 45. Run ‘python3 manage.py migrate’ (to migrate existing migrations to our new postgres database)
 46. Because it’s totally new and blank database we need to create a superuser:
-a.	‘python3 manage.py createsuperuser’
+    * ‘python3 manage.py createsuperuser’
 47. Set up AWS Account and S3 bucket
 48. Run ‘sudo pip3 install django-storages’
 49. Run ‘sudo pip3 install boto3’ (these allow Django to connect to AWS S3)
-50. Change settings.py and env.py files
+50. Change settings.py and env.py files (to include any Secret Keys, et.)
 51. Run ‘python3 manage.py collectstatic’
 52. Create ‘custom.storages.py’ and update settings.py file
 53. Set up Travis CI and change settings.py file
 54. Set Config Vars Heroku and connect to Git Hub repo
-55. Run ‘sudo pip3 install gunicorn’ (package required to connect to Heroku”
+55. Run ‘sudo pip3 install gunicorn’ (package required to connect to Heroku)
 56. Update requirements.txt and add Procfile
+57. Deploy application via Heroku

 In addition, you can clone or download the code from this GitHub repository.